 Drug Abuse vs. Misuse

 Drug misuse, technically, is not taking illegal drugs, so the drug misuse meaning refers to someone consuming a prescribed or legal substance that is not as directed.
 If a person often takes a drug that is meant for medical purposes often, regardless of how the doctor intended the drug to be used, then the action is defined as misuse.
-Many individuals will seek prescription drug detox due to misusing the drug, forming dependency, and acquiring adverse side effects.
-Signs of misuse include:
+Many individuals will seek prescription drug detox in Miramar due to misusing the drug, forming dependency, and acquiring adverse side effects.

 - Missing a dose